Your Options for Funding Long-Term Care Expenses

 Another reason to buy a policy when you’re younger is that long-term care premiums are based on the age you apply.
 That said, you don’t want to do so too early since people 70 or older file more than 95% of long-term insurance claims.
 In other words, if you buy a policy in your 40s, you’ll likely pay premiums for more than two decades before you ever file a claim.

-Buy a hybrid insurance policy3
+Buy a hybrid insurance policy

 One alternative to standalone long-term care policies is adding a long-term care rider to your life insurance policy (sometimes referred to as a “hybrid long-term care policy”).
 These riders—offered on most permanent and some term policies at the time of application—allow you to access a portion of the policy’s death benefit every month to pay for your long-term care expenses.
 Hybrid policies are also more popular than traditional long-term care policies: out of the 350,000 Americans who purchased long-term care protection in 2019, 84% added a hybrid policy.